kylepratuch/Shoe_Store/README.md

 ## Description

 _Shoe store allows users to add, edit, and delete shoe stores to a database.
 Shoe brands may also be added.
-Stores may carry many brands, and brands my be carried at many stores._
+Stores may carry many brands, and brands may be carried at many stores._

 ## Setup